QuentinRa/blog.quentinra.dev/maths/graph/coloring/vertex.md

 | Green         |   |   | o |   | x | x | o | x |
 | Blue          |   |   |   |   | o | o |   | o |

-We are checking: the longest clique is $D-C-A-H$ (size=4) and size we colored the graph in $4$ colors, this is the optimal solution.
+We are checking: the longest clique is $D-C-A-H$ (size=4) and we colored the graph in $4$ colors, this is the optimal solution.
 We had the clique $F-D-G-E$ too.
 </blockquote>

 <hr class="sr">